iurilimamarques/quicksort-algorithm/README.md

 # quicksort-algorithm
 ## Introduction

-A quicksort algorithm consists of a code in which receives an unsorted list and performs in its worst case scenario O(n²), in an average case O(log n) and best case O(log n).
+The quicksort algorithm consists of a code in which receives an unsorted list and performs in its worst case scenario O(n²), in an average case O(log n) and best case O(log n).

 ## Under the hood